garagepoort/Tubing/readme.md

 You can see the SimpleService inject a SimpleRepository.
 This class is an interface wich I will explain below.

 ### Interface injection
-In Mc Ioc there is no need to do anything special for interface injection.
+In Tubing there is no need to do anything special for interface injection.
 If the interface has a class implementing it which is also an IocBean, it will just inject that instance.
 Should the be no instance for that class an exception will be thrown at startup.
 If there are multiple implementations for that interface instantiated you should use `@IocMultiProvider`